PlaceOS/docs/tutorial/backend/room-booking-import.md

 sidebar_position: 2
 ---

-The PlaceOS room bookings module performs multiple roles:
+The PlaceOS room bookings module performs the following roles:
   * A cache of upcoming bookings for staff apps
   * Data for real-time analytics (room booked, in-use, empty, etc)
   * Data for room booking panel displays